Ahmed-M-Osman1/Stage1_Team_Tesla/README.md

 ![alt text](https://github.com/akiid777/Stage1_Team_Tesla/blob/master/WhatsApp%20Image%202020-08-14%20at%2011.52.18%20PM.jpeg)

 # :heart: Welcome to Team_Tesla_Genomics Project :heart:
-## This project is part of Hackbio2020 internship.
+### This project is part of Hackbio2020 internship.

 **We worked on Red Queen Hypothesis on the basis of host-pathogen interaction to see whehter the ACE2 enzyme in bats are under positive selection and giving some advantages from being infected by the SARS-COV2 virus.**

+# Project Step:
 ## Step :one:
 > Fetching the codon sequence from the NCBI nucleotide website.
 ## Step :two: